 Before you request service, please note:

-- If your child is mildly ill or if your regular child care is unavailable on short notice, and you must be at work or on campus, Kids Kare may be able to help.
+- If your child is mildly ill or if your regular child care is unavailable on short notice, and you must be at U-M (at work or school), Kids Kare may be able to help.

 - Because there are a limited number of available caregivers, Kids Kare service is not available for scheduled child care and school closings, such as school holidays, breaks, and teacher work days.

 - Care is generally not available for snow days and during severe weather conditions that make travel hazardous.